 This 120-minute workshop is designed to help you learn basic editing skills while becoming familiar with Apple's iMovie editing software.

 Turn your iPad into a powerful video-production studio.
 This workshop will help you learn to create simple video projects in your classroom and workplace.
 You will practice making movie trailers, "how-to" videos, simple newscasts, and you will discover tips for more effective digital storytelling .
 LEARN MORE

 Courses are single or multi-day, intensive training programs that cover a broad range of video production techniques including interviewing, storyboarding, making shot lists, framing, troubleshooting, and editing.

 From Idea to Impact: Harnessing the power of video in your classroom

-This five-day course is designed to provide hands-on training in basic video production techniques including interviewing, storyboarding, making shot lists, framing, troubleshooting and editing.
-You will learn to integrate video into your classroom and connect it with the Common Core while building a network of support for the work produced by you and your students.
+Looking for ways to inspire your students?
+This five-day course is designed to provide hands-on training in basic video production techniques including storyboarding, making shot lists, framing, troubleshooting and editing.
+Learn to integrate video into your classroom and connect it with the Common Core while building a network of support for the work produced by you and your students.
 (This course may be taken for graduate credit or as professional development.)
-LEARN MORE and REGISTER
+LEARN MORE